 Take the next step in your career

 Healthcare is evolving, the role of nurses is expanding, and the Bachelor of Science in Nursing (BSN) has become the new standard in nursing.
-The Adult Degree Completion (ADN) to BSN program at Holy Names University is designed for the working nurse.
-With accelerated schedules and hybrid formats, our program meets the needs of busy nurses—both local and distant.
+The Bachelor's Degree Completion ADN to BSN program at Holy Names University is designed for the working nurse.
+With accelerated schedules and hybrid formats, our program meets the needs of busy nurses—both local to the Bay Area and distant.

-Holy Names University BSN programs are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation) and approved by the California Board of Nursing.
+Holy Names University ADN to BSN programs are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation) and approved by the California Board of Nursing.